3d N=2 Theories from Cluster Algebras

 We can compare this with the results of \cite{Terashima:2011xe}, and find complete agreement.
 For example, for the first line of \eqref{eq135} we have $LLL$, and this coincides with the case 1 of \cite[section 3.4]{Terashima:2011xe}.

-As this examples illustrates, while it is possible to write the final expression only in terms of cluster $y$-variable, the most systematic expression requires the use of the cluster $x$-variables.
+As this example illustrates, while it is possible to write the final expression only in terms of the cluster $y$-variable, the most systematic expression requires the use of the cluster $x$-variables.